CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

       Finds all matching subelements, by tag name or :ref:`path <elementtree-xpath>`.
 Returns a list containing all matching elements in document order.  *namespaces* is an optional mapping from namespace prefix to full name.
+Pass ``''`` as prefix to move all unprefixed tag names in the expression into the given namespace.

    .. method:: findtext(match, default=None, namespaces=None)